-Upon entering the department, they were first interviewed by the Out-Patient Department Supervisor, theyseen by the Chief of Mederp Services Dr. L. H. Truelove and Clinical Assistant Dr. Fletcher Baragar who, in collaboration with the patients' doctors, organized a program of treatment with the chiefs of the occupational therapy and physiotherapy departments. she lived at Churchill where, among other things, she conducted a radio show for women entitled "Tea Talk".
+Upon entering the department, they were first interviewed by the Out-Patient Department Supervisor, the seen by the Chief of Med Services Dr. L. H. Truelove and Clinical Assistant Dr. Fletcher Baragar who, in collaboration with the patients' doctors, organized a program of treatment with the chiefs of the occupational therapy and physiotherapy departments.